 Where should you look?

+In general, if you’re looking for a sure thing, you go with a known entity.
+That means paying higher prices.
 If you’re willing to explore beyond these luxe locales, look into a less established area.
 You’ll probably collect lower rent at first, but you may be pleasantly surprised by how much you’ll earn when the neighborhood takes off.

 How do you identify such emerging areas?
 Here's what to look for:

-- Is there increased investment in infrastructure, such as expanded transit options, a new school, or renovated parks?
+Is there increased investment in infrastructure, such as expanded transit options, a new school, or renovated parks?

-- Is the average DOM (days on market) declining?
+Is the average DOM (days on market) declining?
 In other words, are most homes being scooped up after just a few days on the market?

 Condos or co-ops?
-Which work best?
+Which works best?

 “Co-ops are not options for pure investors as they generally don’t allow subletting from day one and generally have limits on the maximum amount of time that the unit can be rented out when they do allow it,” Hoagland says.
 Usually, that maximum time is two years.